A few weeks ago, I had the pleasure of presenting my talk on “You, Me, and A.D.D” to the Santa Rosa Chapter of CHADD.

 All That Worry For Nothing

 I needn’t have worried.
-This group was so generously attentive and receptive, laughing at all the right points and asking very insightful questions.
+This group was so generously attentive and receptive.
+They laughed at all the right points and asked very insightful questions.
 Thank you, Santa Rosa CHADD folks!

 Afterwards, a lady who was perhaps in her 60s approached me, shook my hand, and said, misty-eyed, “I’ve already read your book, and I must tell you, Gina Pera, you have explained my life.
 I thank you from the bottom of my heart.”

-The truth is, writing, editing, producing, and promoting this book has been no picnic.
-In fact, it’s been one hard slog.
+The truth is, writing, editing, producing, and promoting this book as a self-funded advocate and now expert, has been no picnic.
 But comments like this keep me going — knowing that the book is making a profound difference in people’s lives.

 For more information on my work (books, training, support groups, and more), please visit the About Gina Pera page.About Gina Pera page.